-Despite furious back-and-forth debates in the media, we know that the G-spot is not the elusive and impossible thing it is made out to be, nor is it something that only a few lucky folks have.
-Everyone with a vagina has a G-spot, it’s just that the G-spot is a very individualized thing — people tend to have their own particular ways of stimulating it.
+Despite furious back-and-forth debates in the media, we know that the G-spot is not the elusive and impossible thing it is made out to be.
+Nor is it something that only a few lucky folks have.
+Everyone with clitoral complex has a G-spot, it’s just that the G-spot is a very individualized thing.
+People tend to have their own particular ways of stimulating it.

 Located 1-3 inches inside the vagina on the upper vaginal wall, the G-spot is an area of spongy erectile tissue that surrounds the urethral opening.
 Its very technical name is the urethral sponge, but its street name (which we think is way cooler) comes from the German gynecologist who first wrote about it — Ernest Grafenberg.